Concert association presents Chicago Symphony

 “There are very good orchestras.
 There are excellent orchestras.
 There are great orchestras.
 And then there is the Chicago Symphony Orchestra,” Wolfram Goertz said.

 “The Chicago Symphony Orchestra does not come our way every day,” said Joy McIntyre, SCA’s board president.
 “They last appeared in Sarasota 13 years ago.
-Now, under the direction of Riccardo Muti, Sarasota audiences will have the rare opportunity of experiencing a new, magnificent era of music-making by this extraordinary orchestra.
-And, to make it even more memorable, 2020 marks the 50th anniversary season of the conducting career of Riccardo Muti and the 75th anniversary of SCA.”
+Now, under the direction of Riccardo Muti, Sarasota audiences will have the rare opportunity of experiencing a new, magnificent era of music-making by this extraordinary orchestra.”
+This year marks the 50th anniversary of Muti’s conducting career.

 Now celebrating its 129th season, the Chicago Symphony Orchestra is consistently hailed as one of the world’s leading orchestras.
-In September 2010, renowned Italian conductor Riccardo Muti became its 10th music director.
+In September 2010, Muti became its 10th music director.

 The musicians of the CSO command a vast repertoire and annually perform more than 150 concerts, most at Symphony Center in Chicago, and, since 1936, at the Ravinia Festival in the summer.
 The CSO also tours nationally and internationally.
 Since its first tour to Canada in 1892, the orchestra has performed in 29 countries on five continents in 62 international tours.
 Annually, the CSO engages more than 200,000 people of diverse ages, incomes, and backgrounds through the innovative programs of the Negaunee Music Institute at the CSO.
 The Institute also manages the Civic Orchestra of Chicago, the only pre-professional training ensemble of its kind affiliated with a major American orchestra.